Skip to main content

 Save best checkpoint

-Determines if H2O Hydrogen Torch should save the model weights of the epoch exhibiting the best validation metric.
+This setting determines if H2O Hydrogen Torch should save the model weights of the epoch exhibiting the best validation metric.
 When turned On, H2O Hydrogen Torch saves the model weights for the epoch exhibiting the best validation metric.
 When turned Off, H2O Hydrogen Torch saves the model weights after the last epoch is executed.

 note